SiddheshNan/Acer-A515-51G-Hackintosh/README.md

 #### Audio
 - The Sound Card is `Realtek ALC255`, which is drived by `AppleALC` on layout-id 3.
 - If headphones are not working, please see [ALCPlugFix](https://github.com/Siddhesh9146/Acer-E515-51G-Hackintosh/tree/master/ALCPlugFix).
-You may need to replug headphones after every boot.

 #### Bluetooth